mauriil/lahittem-monk/README.md

-# Mongo-Assignment - Lahitte Mauricio #
+# Monk-Assignment - Lahitte Mauricio #

 Project for MediaMonks made by an enthusiastic coder wishing to be part of the monks 🧘‍♂️